Azure/AutoML-Distributed-Training-For-Tabular/README.md

 <ul>
 	<li><b>Data size support:</b> For classification, regression - upto 1TB.
 For forecasting - upto 200GB.</li>
 	<li><b>Models supported:</b> For classification, regression - Distributed LightGBM.
 For forecasting - Distributed TCN.</li>
+	<li><b>How to enable this feature?:</b> This feature can be enabled by simply adding few configurations to AutoMLConfig.
+Please follow the samples provided.
+Note that this feature is currently not supported through UI or CLI or V2 SDK.
+It is only supported through V1 SDK.
+However general availability of this feature will be only be made available through V2 SDK. </li>
 	<li><b>Incompatible features:</b> 'Cross validation', 'ONNX', "Code-gen", "Ensembling" features are not compatible with distributed training.
-Also AutoML may make  choices such as restricting available featurizers, subsampling data used for validation, explainability and model evaluation.</li>
+Also AutoML may make  choices such as restricting available featurizers, subsampling data used for validation, explainability and model evaluation.
+Other experiences such as model registration, model deployment should work as expected. </li>
 </ul>

+## Contact
+For any question regarding AzureML Foundation models, please contact azmlfoundationmodels@microsoft.com

 ## Contributing